vaibhavsagar/website/drafts/lazy-functional-state-threads.md

-A funny thing happened when I was writing my Imperative Haskell post: after railing against Haskell's tendency to tell you to go off and read a paper when introducing a library, I went off and read 'Lazy Functional State Threads' and was gobsmacked by how accessible I found it.
-I'd like to try and demystify it for a wider audience.
+A funny thing happened when I was writing my Imperative Haskell post: after railing against Haskell's tendency to tell you to go off and read a paper when introducing a library, I did exactly that and read 'Lazy Functional State Threads' and found it relatively accessible.
+I signed myself up to present it at Papers We Love SG, and as a way of clarifying what I want to talk about, I'm going to try to summarise it here.

 The paper begins by admitting that we sometimes want to express strict stateful computations in a purely-functional language efficiently.
 We want to do this